yiisoft/validator/docs/en/rules.md

 ```

 This is less verbose, but the downside of this approach is that you can't additionally configure dynamically generated
 `Nested` and `Each` pairs.
-If you need to that, please refer to example provided in "Basic usage" section.
+If you need this, please refer to example provided in "Basic usage" section.

 ###### Using keys containing separator / shortcut